wp-plugins/rss-footer/readme.txt

 * Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author.

 == Changelog ==

+= 0.9.5 =
+* Added BLOGLINK and BLOGDESCLINK replacement options.
+* Made whole plugin translateable.
+* Fixed bug where link to post would appear twice.

 = 0.9.4 =
 * Added missing CSS for backend class.